CLINICAL PSYCHOLOGY Predoctoral Internship: LIFESPAN HEALTH elective

 • Provide brief CBT-based coaching to patients with medical and psychological problems.

-Elective Internship Rotations
+Elective Internship Experiences

 1. Chronic Pain